quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 and one "compatible" that allows saving the round trip but only applies when the versions are compatible.

-The client initiates a QUIC connection by choosing an initial version and sending a first flight of QUIC packets with a long header to the server {{INV}}.
+The client initiates a QUIC connection by choosing an original version and sending a first flight of QUIC packets with a long header to the server {{INV}}.
 The client's first flight includes Version Information (see {{vers-info}}) which will be used to optionally enable compatible version negotation (see
 {{compat-vn}}), and to prevent version downgrade attacks (see {{downgrade}}).
-We'll refer to the version of the very first packets the client sends as the "original version" and the version of the first packets the client sends in a given QUIC connection as the "client's chosen version".

 Upon receiving this first flight, the server verifies whether it knows how to parse first flights from the original version.
 If it does not, then it starts